 RESOURCES THAT MAKE CAMPUS LIFE EASIER

 A Viking Card is your official campus identification card.
-The card is required for all active members of the CSU community.
-You’ll need your Viking Card for everything – for your parking permit, accessing garages, the Rec Center, athletic events, the library, to borrow a laptop from Mobile Campus, use the Recreation Center, dine on a meal plan and more.
-You’ll receive your Viking Card at Orientation.
+It’s required for all active members of the CSU community.
+You’ll need your Viking Card for everything – for your parking permit, accessing garages, the Rec Center, athletic events, the library, to borrow a laptop, for your meal plan and so much more!
+Learn more.

 HOW TO ACCESS COMPUTER LABS AND BORROW A LAPTOP

-Currently registered students in good standing with the University can borrow laptop computers from Mobile Campus for on-campus use for up to five hours at no cost.
+Currently registered students in good standing with the university can borrow laptops, tablets and graphing calculators for up to four days at no cost.
 Availability is first come, first served.

 HEALTH & WELLNESS SERVICES

-CSU Health & Wellness Services is a high quality medical facility, nationally accredited by the Accreditation Association for Ambulatory Health Care.
-We offer a wide variety of services, including primary and same day care, women’s health care, counseling, limited in-house pharmacy and laboratory services, allergy shots and immunizations, free anonymous HIV testing, health educational programming, and more.
+CSU Health & Wellness Services is a nationally accredited medical facility located in the heart of campus, for easy access to primary and same day care, women’s health care, counseling, limited in-house pharmacy and laboratory services, allergy shots and immunizations, anonymous HIV testing, health educational programming and more.
+Learn more.

-The Counseling Center offers free academic, career and personal counseling to CSU students.
-The Center is staffed by licensed mental health professionals and advanced graduate students under the close supervision of the professional staff.
-The services provided by the Center are confidential, within ethical and legal professional limits.
-Other services offered by the Center are couples counseling, group counseling, and workshops on a variety of topics including regularly scheduled study skills workshops.
+The Counseling Center offers free personal counseling to CSU students.
+The center is staffed by licensed mental health professionals and advanced graduate students under the close supervision of the professional staff.
+Services are confidential, within ethical and legal professional limits.
+Learn more.

-The Testing Center administers, proctors, and scores a wide range of exams for the CSU community and others in the region.
-Learn more from the site or call 216.687.2272 for more information.
+The Testing Center administers, proctors and scores a wide range of exams for the CSU community and others in the region.
+Learn more.

-The Office of Disability Services is charged with determining who is an eligible person with a disability and coordinating the accommodation needs of individuals with disabilities.
-The office serves hundreds of students with a variety of disabilities including learning disabilities, chronic health issues, attention deficit disorders, psychological conditions, visual impairments, mobility impairments, hearing impairments and more.
+The Office of Disability coordinates accommodations for individuals with disabilities which range from learning disabilities, chronic health conditions, attention deficit disorders, psychological conditions, visual impairments, mobility impairments, hearing impairments and everything in between.